|Al Jazeera’s Laurence Lee says the rebels are very suspicious of the motives behind the African Union leaders’ visit|

 A delegation of five African presidents has arrived in the Libyan rebel stronghold of Benghazi in a bid to end hostilities and negotiate a way out of the deepening crisis.

 But their visit on Monday was met with scepticism as rebels said they would only agree to a ceasefire if Muammar Gaddafi’s forces were to be withdrawn from towns and streets, and freedom of expression was permitted across Libya.

-The AU had said Gaddafi accepted a roadmap to peace, but refused to say whether the deal included his resignation--a key demand for rebels.
+Representing the African Union, the delegation, which met with Gaddafi on Sunday, had announced that he accepted a roadmap to peace, but refused to say whether the deal included his resignation–a key demand for rebels.

-Hundreds of people waving Libyan rebel flags had gathered outside the airport when the African Union delegation arrived, welcoming its efforts but demanding Gaddafi's overthrow.
+Around 200 people waving Libyan rebel flags were gathered outside the airport when the high-level African Union delegation arrived, welcoming its efforts but demanding Gaddafi’s overthrow.

 The African Union’s plan has been given a cautious welcome in capitals around the world, with British foreign secretary William Hague stating that any ceasefire agreement must meet the terms of UN resolutions in full.